 BMG and YouGov figures are shown in blue, actual voting figures shown in black

-The BMG weightings, which are for the UK, correspond much more closely to the actual referendum percentages.
-Note they do not add up to 100 because some will not have answered the question.
+The BMG weightings, by comparison (green highlights above) which are for the UK (but excluding Gibraltar), correspond much more closely to the actual referendum percentages.
+Note they do not add up to 100 because some will not have answered the question and they have been given a weighting in the BMG poll.

-The adjustments made in the presentation of the results (using the scheme in section 1 above, reverse that YouGov under-reporting.
-Averaged over the 30 polls, the under reporting is about 1.9%, so, for example, where YouGov says that 45% are in favour of Leaving and 44% in favour of remaining, the figures are more likely to be 44.1% in favour of leaving and 44,9% in favour of remaining.
-Obviously that reverses the result.
+The adjustments made in the presentation of the results using the scheme in section 1 above, reverse that YouGov under-reporting.
+Averaged over the 30 polls, the under reporting is just under 2%, so, for example, where YouGov says that leave and remain are equal on 44%, the figures are more likely to be 43% in favour of leaving and 45% in favour of remaining.
+Obviously that would provide a significantly different referendum result.

 3. THE NORTHERN IRELAND and GIBRALTAR ELEMENT